hiiamboris/red-mezz-warehouse-gitlab-mirror/composite.md

 Why `with` cannot be used separately from `composite`?\
 Because `composite` mezz takes and returns a string.
 The only thing that can be bound - a block of expressions - lives solely within `composite` and never leaves it.

+Why binding info is not a refinement?\
+Main reason is readability: refinement implies that block goes after the string, which is not quite readable.\
+Another reason is to help the user not forget to specify it (and thus prevent bughunt sessions).
+E.g. I do forget it myself when I switch from `#composite` to `composite`, and I immediately get a type error that I'm passing a string as first argument.

 ### Examples:
 ```